Thibstars/Shortener-Bot/README.md

 When running directly using `java -jar` you can also pass your token as a first run argument instead.
 This is also the used approach in the `Dockerfile`.

 ### Docker ###
-When running the application from the `Dockerfile` make sure to add a new `BOT_TOKEN` environment variable with the bot token as value so it can be picked up in the underlying `java -jar` entrypoint command.
+When running the application from the `Dockerfile` make sure to add the following environment variables, so they can be picked up in the underlying `java -jar` entrypoint command:
+- `BOT_TOKEN`: Discord bot token;
+- `API_KEY`: shortener's API key;
+- `WORKSPACE_ID`: shortener's workspace id.

 ## Discord Setup ##
 ### Retrieving the Token ###